Lynn Hershman Leeson: Grants and awards

+In 2023, Leeson received honorary awards from Creative Capital The Mill Valley Film Festival, The Contemporary Jewish Museum (San Francisco).

 Leeson has been honored with grants from Creative Capital, The National Endowment for the Arts, Nathan Cummings Foundation, Siemens International Media Arts Award, Prix Ars Electronica, and Alfred P Sloan Foundation Prize for Writing and Directing.
 In 2009 she was the recipient of a John Simon Guggenheim Memorial Foundation Fellowship.
 Also in 2009, she received the SIGGRAPH Distinguished Artist Award.
 The Digital Art Museum in Berlin recognized her work with the d.velop digital award (ddaa) for Lifetime Achievement in the field of New Media in 2010.
 Her work was recently included in Arthur and Marilouise Kroker's Top Ten for the January 2013 issue of Artforum.

 In 2014, IFP Pixel Market Prize went to The Infinity Engine starring Tilda Swinton, directed by Leeson in collaboration with producer Lisa Cortes, whose credits include the Academy Award and Sundance Film Festival winning film Precious.
 The Infinity Engine is an installation, film and online interactive website.
 The prize comprises a six-month fellowship at the Media Center and an invitation to participate in next year's No Borders programme.

 Leeson was also featured in the Women's eNews "21 Leaders for the 21st Century" special in 2014 for her role in empowering young female artists to strengthen their artistic voices.
 Her documentary !W.A.R. raises awareness for the fact that the art world is a male-dominated realm and explores the many influential works of female artists over the decades.

-Hershman Leeson served as Chair of the Film Department at the San Francisco Art Institute, as Professor Emeritus at the University of California, Davis, and as an A. D. White Professor at Large at Cornell University.
-She is the 2013–2014 Dorothy H. Hirshon "Director in Residence" at The New School.

 In 2004, Stanford University Libraries acquired Hershman Leeson's working archive.
 Stanford also acquired a collection of the interviews compiled for Hershman Leeson's 2010 documentary !Women Art Revolution.

-In 2018, The Women's Caucus for Art awarded Leeson with the Lifetime Achievement Award, in Los Angeles.
+In 2018, The Women's Caucus for Art awarded Hershman Leeson with the Lifetime Achievement Award, in Los Angeles.

 Lynn Hershman Leeson has been awarded a special mention from the Jury for her participation in the 59th International Art Exhibition of La Biennale di Venezia – The Milk of Dreams.
 The award was presented with the following motivation: “for indexing the cybernetic concerns that run through the exhibitions in an illuminating and powerful way that also includes visionary moments of her early practice that foresaw the influence of technology in our everyday lives.”